cpicanco/cpicanco.github.io/README.md

  - boolean multilanguange support (en/pt-br);
  - Next Steps are:
  	- to implement pagination or infinite scroll, I am not sure;
- 	- to improve the tag system;

 Some [Academicons](http://jpswalsh.github.io/academicons/) were used and some [highlight.js](https://highlightjs.org/) as well.

 Also some work was done with:
+ - Tag system compatible with Github Pages;
  - leave comments with [Disqus](https://disqus.com/);
  - Open Graph for image and description preview on Facebook;
  - Twitter Card from image and description preview on Twitter;